-Generally speaking, there is not a huge amount of difference between males and females of this breed.
-As with any dog, personality is a case by case basis with training and socialization playing a big role.
+Generally speaking, there is not a huge amount of difference between male and female Beagle Jack Russell Mixes.
+As with any dog, personality is a case-by-case basis with training and socialization playing a big role.

 Though the Jack-A-Bee may not be a well-known breed yet, they could be the perfect companion for an active family or individual.
 Their work-oriented nature means that they will adore spending time training and playing with you, and you’ll always have a partner for outdoor excursions in this inquisitive dog.